triektor/NanoKVM-USB/README.md

 > For Linux users, a permission error may occur when connecting to the serial port.
 > To resolve this, run `sudo usermod -a -G dialout $USER`, then log out and log back in or restart your system.

-## Open Source

-We'll release all the code once we reach 1,000 stars!

-Check out and star now!

 ## Where to Buy

 * [AliExpress Store]() (To be released)